Gloria-21/yoga-project/README.md

 ## Desing
 * **Typography**

-    For my typography I used google fonts, being Josefin Slab on sizes 400 and 600 the chosen one.
+    I used google fonts for my typography.
+I have chosen fonts Viga for the headers and Sarabun for the rest ot the page

 * **Color scheme**

     I have used colorSpace to generate my colour scheme.
 The Natural Palette was the final choice and that includes #DF7D6D, #FFF6F3, #BB8378, #EDE9D0 as main colours.

 * Imagery

+    Video by Vlada Karpovich from Pexels
 ## Wireframe

 The wireframes that can be found below have been created using Balsamiq suring the Scope plane part of the desing and planning porcess of this project.